 - 2x points on all other purchases

-In addition, this card comes with automatic Marriott Silver Elite status, 15 Elite Night Credits toward your next level of status, and a yearly Free Night Award to use on a room that costs up to 35,000 points per night.
+In addition, this card comes with automatic Marriott Gold Elite status, 15 Elite Night Credits toward the next status level, and a yearly Free Night Award to use on a room that costs up to 35,000 points per night.

 There are so many variables when it comes to credit cards, and business credit cards are no different.